tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Ask students the following questions:

-  * What activity was the most enjoyable to complete The most fulfilling?
+  * What activity was the most enjoyable to complete?
+The most fulfilling?

   * What's the most stressful thing about programming?